List of Everton F.C. international players: World Cup players

 The following were part of World Cup squads while playing for Everton.

 AFC Asian Cup

 The following were part of Asian Cup squads while playing for Everton.

 CAF Africa Cup of Nations

 The following were part of African Cup of Nations squads while playing for Everton.

 CONCACAF Gold Cup

 The following were part of Gold Cup squads while playing for Everton.

-CONEBOL Copa America
+CONMEBOL Copa America

 The following were part of Copa America squads while playing for Everton.

 UEFA European Championship

 The following were part of European Championship squads while playing for Everton.